 For the past couple of years, activated charcoal has benefited from the kind of good publicity that follows several thousand semi-related hashtags.
-The supplement gone from being a poison-control remedy—Control + Z in capsule form for anyone who accidentally ate a decorative soap—to every beauty blogger's favourite tooth whitener to a GOOP approved facial cleanser to a must-have food and drink ingredient.
+The supplement gone from being a poison-control remedy—Control + Z in capsule form for anyone who accidentally ate a decorative soap—to every beauty blogger's favorite tooth whitener to a GOOP approved facial cleanser to a must-have food and drink ingredient.

 The latest restaurant to surrender to the trend is Bidwell, a Washington DC restaurant that prides itself on its 'responsibly sourced' entrees.
-In this case, 'responsibly sourced' seems to mean that it uses only the finest over-the-counter charcoal supplements in its pizza crust, a confusingly grey-hued pie that is piled with "béchamel sauce, mozzarella, bacon, kale, and topneck clams."
+In this case, 'responsibly sourced' seems to mean that it uses only the finest over-the-counter charcoal supplements in its pizza crust, a confusingly grey-hued pie that is piled with "béchamel sauce, mozzarella, bacon, kale and topneck clams."

 "Charcoal is a natural alkaline, and it's a purifying element," chef John Mooney told The Washingtonian.
-"People who eat a lot of pizza with tomato and cured meats, they experience heartburn, but the crust actually neutralises that.
+"People who eat a lot of pizza with tomato and cured meats, they experience heartburn, but the crust actually neutralizes that.
 That's not some crazy stuff—that's science, man."

 It may not actually be science—more on that in a sec—but it is bordering on becoming inescapable.
-The charcoal-enhanced pizza crust was first introduced at least two years ago; in 2014, Molini Spagadoro, a Perugia, Italy based dough-maker, brought its own blackened crust to the annual Pizza Expo in Las Vegas, rationalising it in the same way that Mooney did.
+The charcoal-enhanced pizza crust was first introduced at least two years ago; in 2014, Molini Spagadoro, a Perugia, Italy based dough-maker, brought its own blackened crust to the annual Pizza Expo in Las Vegas, rationalizing it in the same way that Mooney did.
 And, in April, British supermarket chain Waitrose announced that it would soon sell its own charcoal-crust pizza. "[It] sounds like a pretty tasty pizza, if you ignore the idea of having soot in your mouth," Metro wrote, possibly misunderstanding the concept.